JetBrains/kotlin-web-site/docs/topics/competitive-programming.md

 Kotlin is easy to learn, especially for those who already know Java.
-A short introduction to the basic syntax of Kotlin for software developers can be found directly in the reference section of the web site starting from [basic syntax](basic-syntax.md).
+A short introduction to the basic syntax of Kotlin for software developers can be found directly in the reference section of the website starting from [basic syntax](basic-syntax.md).

 IDEA has built-in
 [Java-to-Kotlin converter](https://www.jetbrains.com/help/idea/converting-a-java-file-to-kotlin-file.html).
-It can be used by people familiar with Java to learn the corresponding Kotlin syntactic constructions, but it is not perfect and it is still worth familiarizing yourself with Kotlin and learning the [Kotlin idioms](idioms.md).
+It can be used by people familiar with Java to learn the corresponding Kotlin syntactic constructions, but it is not perfect, and it is still worth familiarizing yourself with Kotlin and learning the [Kotlin idioms](idioms.md).

 A great resource to study Kotlin syntax and API of the Kotlin standard library are